yukiar/yukiar.github.io/index.md

 ## Selected Recent Publications
+* Y. Arase, S. Uchida, and T. Kajiwara.
+CEFR-based Sentence Difficulty Annotation and Assessment, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2022) (Dec.
+2022 to appear).
 * Y. Kuroda, T. Kajiwara, Y. Arase, and T. Ninomiya.
 Adversarial Training on Disentangling Meaning and Language Representations for Unsupervised Quality Estimation, in Proc. of International Conference on Computational Linguistics (COLING 2022) (Oct.
 2022, to appear).
 * H. Huang, T. Kajiwara, and Y. Arase.
 Definition Modelling for Appropriate Specificity, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 2499–2509 (Nov.
 2021).
 * N. Tiyajamorn, T. Kajiwara, Y. Arase, and M. Onizuka.
 Language-agnostic Representation from Multilingual Sentence Encoders for Cross-lingual Similarity Estimation, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 7764–7774 (Nov.
 2021).